equalitie/ouisync-web/content/en-us/faq.md

 What happens if I delete files in my repository?
 </summary>
 {{% markdown %}}
-File deletion is propagated to all replicas in existence -which means, the same file that you deleted will be automatically deleted in the _**repositories**_ of all the peers with whom you have shared it.
+File deletion is propagated to all replicas in existence -which means the same file that you deleted will be automatically deleted in the _**repositories**_ of all the peers with whom you have shared it.

 Equally, if your peers delete any files in any of the _**repositories**_ that they have imported from you, their file deletions will be propagated to your device too.
-It works both ways -i.e.: _**repositories**_ shared  with **'read-write'** permissions will sync with each other, including the file edit, addition or deletion.
+It works both ways -i.e.: _**repositories**_ shared  with **Write** permissions will sync with each other, including file edits, additions or deletions.

 {{% /markdown %}}
 </details>